Title I-C Migrant Education

 What is Title I-C?

 When families move frequently for work in the agricultural industries, their children may have challenges in school.
 To assist these families, we have a federally funded migrant program.
-This program is especially designed to provide students extra academic help during the school day, individual tutoring after school, or a summer program.
+This program is specially designed to provide students extra academic help during the school day, individual tutoring after school, or a summer program.
 Classroom support assists students who have had an interruption in their schooling.
 There are paraprofessionals who work directly with students and help with their academic needs.
 Parents may also be assisted in finding medical or dental providers, accessing social services or other community services.
 TFSD has three liaisons who identify and assist migrant students: Abby Montaño (elementary schools), Carmen Castillo (middle schools), and Lucinda Padilla (high schools.)
-Contact information for the liaisons can be found on the flyer on this webpage.
+Contact information for the liaisons can be found on the flyer on this web page.